Secure multi-party quantum computation with few qubits: Abstract

 \section{Abstract}

 We consider the task of secure multi-party distributed quantum computation on a quantum network.
 We propose a protocol based on quantum error correction which reduces the number of necessary qubits.
 That is, each of the $n$ nodes in our protocol requires an operational workspace of $n^2 + 4n$ qubits, as opposed to previously shown $\Omega\big((n^3+n^2s^2)\log n\big)$ qubits, where $s$ is a security parameter.
 Additionally, we reduce the communication complexity by a factor of $\mathcal{O}(n^3\log(n))$ qubits per node, as compared to existing protocols.
 To achieve universal computation, we develop a distributed procedure for verifying magic states, which allows us to apply distributed gate teleportation and which may be of independent interest.
-We showcase our protocol on a small example for a 7-node network.
+We showcase our protocol on a small example for a 7-node network. \\ NOTE FROM AUTHORS: This is a version with an erratum appended, see below.
+The implemented changes increase the operational qubit workspace per node from $n^2 + 4n$ to $n^2+\Theta(s) n$, where $s$ is the security parameter.
+The increase is linear in $n$, which means that the main result of our paper remains intact: number of qubits per node necessary to implement the multiparty quantum computation {is still smaller than} the previously existing protocols. {Moreover, the security proof in our manuscript does not change.}